 Each week we will send home a list of common and tricky words for your child to practice.
 These are designed to help your child become more confident at spelling new words in their independent writing.
-Practising writing these words in context will support your child with their understanding of new vocabularly.
+Practising writing these words in context will support your child with their understanding of new vocabulary.

 During the Autumn term the children will begin to learn the sounds of the alphabet.
 They will be taught up to 4 sounds each week in a specific order to enable them to word build as soon as possible.
 These phonemes will be listed in the weekly EYFS newsletter.
-Occassionally we will sent home practise words to reinforce the learning that we have been doing in class.
+Occasionally we will send home practise words to reinforce the learning that we have been doing in class.

 Children enjoy sharing a book, discussing the story and offering their opinion – skills vital for later on.
 As they start to read more independently they will bring home books suitable for their level.
 The books will cover a wide range of genres as it is important they learn to read a breadth of styles.
 The children can change their book every day, however it is important that they read the text a few times to ensure that tricky words are re-visited and that there is plenty of opportunity to discuss the story.
 Please practice reading with your child every night as consistent practice is vital in aiding the development of reading.

 Each child is sent home with a reading record book.
 When your child has read their book we would appreciate it if you make a comment about how they got on.
 It is important in these early days of reading that the children have regular practise, daily if possible.
 Reading record books are checked frequently to enable us to respond to any comments and talk to the children about what they have read.
-If you have any questions about your child’s reading, please discuss these with Miss Hartshorne.
+If you have any questions about your child’s reading, please discuss these with us.
 Please remember every child learns at their own pace.

 In Reception we do not set formal homework, however any extra activities you may wish to do at home will enhance your child’s learning.
 For examples of the types of activities that you may like to do to support your child please see the weekly EYFS newsletter.